DEPTH INTEGRATION

 Consultations are 60 minutes.
 We will discuss where you are now, what has shaped you, and where your life may be moving.

-The purpose is not intake — it is to determine whether this work is appropriate, and whether I am the right person to hold it.
+The purpose is not intake.
+It is to determine whether this work is appropriate, and whether I am the right person to hold it.
 If we both sense alignment, we will discuss what the work might look like.
-If not, I will say so clearly.
+If not, I will say so.

 If you are in acute crisis or seeking short-term intervention, a different form of support may be more appropriate.
 I can help point you in the right direction.